Authentication Flow

 - Authenticated Request:

-- If valid, the Gateway checks if the API key has the required roles for the requested resource
+api-keyandapi-secret) - The platform validates the key and secret and checks if the API key has the required roles for the requested resource

-- If authorized, the Gateway forwards the request to the appropriate microservice
+- If authorized, the request is processed normally

 Session Management